jsdotlua/react-lua/docs/deviations.md

 Since order has no inherent meaning in Roblox's DOM, legacy Roact generally expected children to be provided as a _map_ instead of an array, where the keys to the map are the stable keys associated with the elements.
 This behavior was used instead of a reserved "key" prop (more info in the [Roact documentation](https://roblox.github.io/roact/performance/reduce-reconciliation/#stable-keys)).

-Roact 17+ supports _both_ methods for providing keys.
+React Lua supports _both_ methods for providing keys.
 Both of the following examples are valid and equivalent.

 With table keys:

 ```lua
 -- Returns a fragment of items in an ordered list
 function NumberList(props)